Alluxio/alluxio/docs/en/api/FS-API.md

   > is used as buffer space on each worker when calculating available space
   > to store each block.

+  * If no worker meets availability criteria, will randomly select a worker from the list of all workers.

 * [MostAvailableFirstPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/MostAvailableFirstPolicy.html)

   > A policy that returns the worker with the most available bytes.

-  >
-  > The policy returns null if no worker is qualified.
+  * If no worker meets availability criteria, will randomly select a worker from the list of all workers.

 * [RoundRobinPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/RoundRobinPolicy.html)

   > A policy that chooses the worker for the next block in a round-robin manner
   > and skips workers that do not have enough space.

-  >
-  > The policy returns null if no worker can be found.
+  * If no worker meets availability criteria, will randomly select a worker from the list of all workers.

 * [SpecificHostPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/SpecificHostPolicy.html)

-  > Always returns a worker with the specified hostname.
+  > Always returns a worker with the hostname specified by
-  >
+  > PropertyKey.WORKER_HOSTNAME (alluxio.worker.hostname).

-  > Returns null if no active worker on that hostname found.
-  > Note that since this does not have an empty constructor, this cannot be used as a default policy.
+  * If no value is set, will randomly select a worker from the list of all workers.

 * [DeterministicHashPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/DeterministicHashPolicy.html)